 - When you select a program, ArcSyn copies it to an edit buffer and places it in the first position in the program menu.
 This copy is the one you're editing when you move any controls in ArcSyn's GUI and is saved when you save a song you're working on in your DAW.
 Because you're always editing a copy, it's impossible to accidentally mess up a factory program so you're encouraged to experiment with ArcSyn's controls as much as possible.

 - If you make a sound you want to keep, please remember to click the SAVE button and enter a new name.

 How to operate the controls

-- Knobs and sliders can be adjusted with vertical or horizontal (or both) dragging of the mouse.
+- Knobs and sliders can be adjusted with vertical and/or horizontal dragging of the mouse.

 - Hold down the SHIFT key for fine adjustment of knobs and sliders.

-- Hold down the ALT (CTRL on Windows) key when clicking a knob or slider to set it to its default value, which is 50%, or halfway in most cases (There's not much point in setting parameters to 0% or 100% as that can be done easily with the mouse).
+- Double-click a knob or slider to set it to its default value, which is 50%, or halfway in most cases (There's not much point in setting parameters to 0% or 100% as that can be done easily with the mouse).
 There are some exceptions to this, including the LFO level controls: step 1 defaults to 127, steps 2 to 16 default to 0.